Friendship is born at that moment when one person says to another: ‘What! You too? I thought I was the only one!’

 I know – you love everybody.
 That is a noble thought.
 I try and adhere to that most of the time.
 But there are times when you just have to kick out the weak posts holding up the upper tier and replace them with something — or someone — who really will support you.

 Choose those on your tiers carefully.
 Know it’s not a universal palate.
-And not everyone is here to help you eat your cake.
+And not everyone is here to help you hold up your cake.
+Some are merely interested in eating your winnings.

 This psychic phenomenon is not limited to girls sharing drinking stories.
 This magical phrase echoes around us all the time.
 My husband and I spent one glorious day working outside.
 The air was cool, the dogs well-behaved, and we planted flowers in pots and mowed the lawn and fixed broken things and worked in the yard a little.
 Maybe more than just a little, for the next morning we both woke up, joints stiff, hands scratched, and twinges in the small of our back, saying, “I’m too old for this.”